Public Listing Choice with Persistent Hidden Information

 92 Pages Posted: 5 Jan 2021 Last revised: 25 Apr 2023

 Date Written: November 12, 2020

-How much does firm intangibility amplify CEOs' persistent private information and reduce firms' public listing propensity?
-We develop a model of competing public and private investors financing firms heterogeneously exposed to persistent private cashflows.
+How much does firm intangibility amplify CEOs’ persistent private information and reduce firms’ public listing propensity?
+We develop a model of competing public and private investors financing firms heterogeneously exposed to persistent private cash flows.
 Equilibrium financing is driven by information rent differentials in CEO compensation.
 We validate and structurally estimate the model using firm listing and CEO compensation data.
-We find private (intangible) cashflows exhibit 63% higher persistence than their tangible counterparts.
-Further, if firm intangibility levels returned to those of 1980, mean listing propensities would increase 8 percentage points while mean CEO variable pay growth would decrease by 43%.
+We find private (intangible) cash flows exhibit 63% higher persistence than their tangible counterparts.
+Further, if firm intangibility levels returned to those of 1980, mean listing propensities would increase 5 percentage points while mean CEO variable pay growth would decrease by 61%.

-Keywords: intangible capital, CEO compensation, private equity, dynamic optimal contracts, assignment model, structural estimation
+Keywords: intangible capital, public listings, persistent private information, CEO compensation, private equity premium, assignment model, structural estimation

 JEL Classification: C78, D86, E22, G32, M12, O33